 On December 8, 2004, the Company sold its 49% minority equity interest in BG Resort, the entity that owns The Ritz-Carlton Bachelor Gulch, for \$13.0 million, with net cash proceeds to the Company of \$12.7 million.
 This transaction resulted in a \$5.7 million gain on disposal of the investment, which is included in "(loss) gain on sale of businesses, net" in the accompanying Consolidated Statement of Operations for the year ended July 31, 2005.
 In addition, the Company recognized \$2.5 million of Real Estate revenue associated with the recognition of previously deferred revenue for the basis difference in land originally contributed to the entity and \$369,000 of deferred interest income related to advances previously made to the entity for the year ended July 31, 2005.
-In conjunction with the sale, the Company had guaranteed payment of certain contingencies of BG Resort upon settlement.
-At the time of sale, the Company recorded a liability related to these contingencies in the amount of \$130,000.
-In February 2006, the Company reached a settlement of these contingencies and recorded an additional liability in the amount of \$82,000, which has been recorded as a loss within "(loss) gain on sale of businesses, net" in the accompanying Consolidated Statement of Operations for the year ended July 31, 2006.
+In conjunction with the sale, the Company recorded a liability related to these contingencies of BG Resort upon settlement.
+At the time of sale, the Company reached a settlement of these contingencies and recorded an additional liability in the amount of \$82,000, which has been recorded as a loss within "(loss) gain on sale of businesses, net" in the accompanying Consolidated Statement of Operations for the year ended July 31, 2006.
 The Company's interest was acquired by GHR, LLC, a new joint venture between Gencom BG, LLC and Lehman BG, LLC.